 |0-2||Very low ESG quality — underlying holdings largely rank worst in class globally based on their exposure to and management of key ESG risks and opportunities|

-Based on data from MSCI courtesy of etf.com, the US large cap stock holdings of our SRI portfolios have an MSCI ESG Quality score that is approximately 42% higher on average relative to those of Betterment core portfolios.
-The data shown in Table 3 and the scale presented in Table 2 show that, on average, while current Betterment core portfolios hold US large cap stocks that are of Average ESG quality, SRI portfolios invest in US large cap stocks that are of high ESG quality.
+Based on data from MSCI courtesy of etf.com, US large cap stock and emerging market stock holdings of our SRI portfolios have an MSCI ESG Quality score that is approximately 40% higher on average relative to those of Betterment core portfolios.
+The data shown in Table 3 and the scale presented in Table 2 show that, on average, while current Betterment core portfolios hold US large cap and emerging market stocks that are of Average ESG quality, SRI portfolios invest in US large cap and emerging market stocks that are of high ESG quality.

 A Note on ESG Risks and Opportunities

 An ESG risk captures the negative externalities that a company in a given industry generates that may become unanticipated costs for that company in the medium- to long-term.
 An example of such a risk is the possible need to reformulate if a company’s product due to a regulatory ban on a key chemical input.
 An ESG opportunity for a given industry is considered to be material if companies will capitalize over a medium- to long-term time horizon .
 Examples of ESG opportunities include the use of clean technology for the LED lighting industry.